 Domain D: Engagement, influence and impact.
 The knowledge and skills to work with others to ensure the wider impact of research

-Once all of the above are complete, portfolios are submitted to HR for review.
+Once all of the above is complete, portfolios are submitted to HR for review.
 Successful candidates will receive a digital badge which outlines all of the training received.
-This can be added to websites, LinkedIn CV’s and other media.